pantheon-systems/documentation/source/_docs/drupal-8.md

 ---

 [Drupal 8](https://www.drupal.org/drupal-8.0) is now available on Pantheon!
 New Drupal 8 sites will use the [drops-8](https://github.com/pantheon-systems/drops-8) upstream repository and can be created via [Terminus](/docs/terminus) or the [Dashboard](https://dashboard.pantheon.io/products/drupal8/spinup).
 To bring an existing Drupal 8 site onto Pantheon, see [Migrate to Pantheon: Manual Site Import](/docs/manual-import).
 However, things may break and our support is limited at this time.

 ## Docs Progress
 Planned and in-progress work for Drupal 8 documentation on Pantheon can be tracked in our <a href="https://github.com/pantheon-systems/documentation/issues?q=is%3Aopen+is%3Aissue+milestone%3AD8">D8 Milestone</a>.
 Pull requests are always welcome.

 ## Known Issues

 ### Installation Requires SFTP Mode
-Drupal 8 currently requires that the settings.php file be writeable in order to complete installation.
-This means that if you switch from SFTP to Git mode in your dashboard before completing the installation, the installation will fail.
-The workaround is to simply leave your site in SFTP mode until you have completed the installation and committed the settings.php file.
-You can <a href="https://github.com/pantheon-systems/documentation/issues?q=is%3Aopen+is%3Aissue+milestone%3AD8">follow the issue on drupal.org</a>.
+Drupal 8 currently requires that the `settings.php` file be writeable in order to complete the installation.
+This means that if you switch from SFTP to Git mode in your Dashboard before completing the installation, the installation will fail.
+The workaround is to simply leave your site in SFTP mode until you have completed the installation and committed the `settings.php` file.
+You can [follow the issue on drupal.org](https://github.com/pantheon-systems/documentation/issues?q=is%3Aopen+is%3Aissue+milestone%3AD8).

 ### Unavailable Features
 The following platform features are not yet available on Pantheon for sites running Drupal 8: